W427697/Discord-/docs-v2/content/guides/writing-stories.md

 Are we done?
 Have we shown all possible variations of the button component?
 No. The truth is: every component that takes props (*especially children*) will have infinite variations.
 Obviously writing infinite stories is not an option, and unproductive to say the least.

 So let's come up with a set of stories we'd like to see.
 The variations of your components should really be real examples of how your component is used or could be used in your application.
-Here's an examplez for the example Button component:
+Here's an example for the example Button component:

 :::Test { frameworkDependent: true }